 In this case, when the lease was granted, the premises were open plan.
 The tenant subsequently carried out various works, including the installation of partitions.
+The lease provided that, in order to exercise the break clause, the tenant was required to provide vacant possession of the premises on the break date.
+Although it vacated the premises, the tenant did not reinstate the premises to open plan.
 The court held that the partitions were chattels that substantially prevented or interfered with the landlord’s right of possession.
-This meant that the tenant had not given vacant possession.
+This meant that the tenant had not given vacant possession and the lease continued.